IFA bye-laws and regulations

 Anti-money laundering (AML)

-Members and member firms providing accountancy services, trust and company services or related services such as tax advice, audit or insolvency by way of business to the public must comply with the requirements of the Money Laundering Regulations 2017 and Money Laundering Regulations 2019 and must be supervised for compliance with the Regulations.
+Sole practitioners and firms providing accountancy services, trust and company services or related services such as tax advice, audit or insolvency by way of business to the public must comply with the requirements of the Money Laundering Regulations 2017 and must be supervised for compliance with the Regulations.
 The IFA will usually be the supervisory authority for IFA members and firms.